LiquidFun/BoppieEvolution/README.md

 * Show version/commit id in application
 * Make the fittest tab somehow always selectable
 * Add world configuration tab with seed and other such stuff
+* Add high-contrast (bright world background) and large font mode for beamer presentations
+* Ease of use:
+    * Make the hotkey button more apparent (e.g. show a HOTKEYS text after starting for a couple seconds)
+    * Add buttons for common actions
+        * Take control of boppie, eat food, make invincible, show sensors
+        * Load and save simulations
+        * Performance mode
+        * Follow fittest boppie
+* Alternative display of neural network, where the input neurons are shown at the positions of the sensory neurons near the actual boppie

 ### Rework

 * All globals should be in gamecontroller, so that those could be loaded and saved easier
 * Neural networks in GDNative C++ instead of GDScript (by far largest bottleneck)
+* Separate StatusBar, BoppieBar and WorldStats

 ### Experiments

 * Can the boppies learn recurrent connections if their inputs are delayed
 * Instead of sexual reproduction, only reproduce fittest creatures by crossover
+* Player vs evolution game mode
+    * Try to compete with evolution by creating an AI (code in game screen, use eval to evaluate code)
+    * Get access to better/more sensors over time
+    * Try to beat ever stronger kloppies

 ### Known bugs